Common birch aphid (Calaphis betulaecolens)

 See "Aphid" in:

-Insure that the plant receives enough water through the season.
-Place birch away from driveways, patios and decks to minimize the nuisance of honeydew.
+Ensure that the plant receives enough water through the season.
+Plant birch away from driveways, patios and decks to minimize the nuisance of honeydew.

 Check the tree trunk for ladybeetle adults, eggs, larvae and pupae.
-Also, check for swollen tan or gray aphids stuck to leaves as they are a sign of parasitoids.
+Also, check for swollen tan or gray aphids stuck to the udersides of leaves as these are signs of aphid parasitoids.

 See Table 1 in: